AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 ---
 # Journey canvas overview

 The Journey canvas visualization allows you to analyze and gain deep insights on the journeys that you provide to your users and customers.
+It allows you to define a journey, then see how users left (fell out) or continued through (fell through) the journey.

-It shows how users flow through and fall out of the various events, conditions, and paths of your defined user journey, which can start from multiple entry points and can include multiple paths.
+The journeys you define can start from multiple entry points, and they can contain multiple events, conditions, and paths.

 ## Key features